INTRODUCTION TO WESTLAKE

 WESTLAKE COMMUNITY SERVICE & NON-PROFITS

-If you’d like to get involved with the Westlake community, there are several organizations which you should consider researching including the Advancement Project, Angels Flight Shelter, Asian Pacific Community Fund, Asian Pacific Women’s Center, Big Brothers Big Sisters, Center To Community Change, Centro Latino for Literacy, Coalition for Humane Immigrant Rights of Los Angeles, Heart of Los Angeles (HOLA), Immigrant American Foundation Fund, Innerchange, Inquilinos Unidos, Ladies of Charity of St Vincent De Paul, Leadership Development in Interethnic Relations, Los Angeles Housing Partnership, People in Progress, Southern California Education Fund, Theatre Of Hearts/Youth First, UCLA Downtown Labor Center, Unite LA, Urban Education Partnership, William Reagh Los Angeles Photography Center, and Woodcraft Rangers.
+If you’d like to get involved with the Westlake community, there are several organizations that you should consider researching including the Advancement Project, Angels Flight Shelter, Asian Pacific Community Fund, Asian Pacific Women’s Center, Big Brothers Big Sisters, Center To Community Change, Centro Latino for Literacy, Coalition for Humane Immigrant Rights of Los Angeles, Heart of Los Angeles (HOLA), Immigrant American Foundation Fund, Innerchange, Inquilinos Unidos, Ladies of Charity of St Vincent De Paul, Leadership Development in Interethnic Relations, Los Angeles Housing Partnership, People in Progress, Southern California Education Fund, Theatre Of Hearts/Youth First, UCLA Downtown Labor Center, Unite LA, Urban Education Partnership, William Reagh Los Angeles Photography Center, and Woodcraft Rangers.

 BOOKS & NEWSPAPERS & FURTHER READING